seqwell/LongPlex/README.md

 ## Conda Environment

 The conda environment is defined in `environment-pipeline.yml` and will be built automatically if the pipeline is run with `-profile conda`.
+Note that this profile is only supported on Linux systems, as **lima (v2.13.0)** is only available for Linux.

 # How to run the pipeline: